henrikasju/Semestro-projektas/README.md

 # Neutron Notes
 An application made by https://github.com/Rimve (more focused backend) and https://github.com/henrikasju (more focused on frontend) for semester project.
 This was the first time we worked with mobile applications along with learning **agile scrum methodology** and the usage of **GitHub**.

+## Purpose
+Provide alternative way to create and find custom notes.
+Newly captured images are stored as note indice.
+Scaning stored image will reveal notes details.

 ## Features

  - Image comparison using the OpenCV local features matching method "akaze"